fbpx

 6. Improves our ability as singers to create and improvise vocal runs etc.

-In a future blog, we will spend time talking about how to create a balanced vocal exercise routine… but for now a good rule of thumb is to warm up and spend half your session vocalising on scales and spend the other half of the session singing along to backing tracks or to the radio etc. Always remember not to sing higher than you can safely and comfortably.
-If you feel pain or discomfort in the throat often a tickle in the throat stop and lower your pitch and your volume.
+In a future blog, we will spend time talking about how to create a balanced vocal exercise routine.
+But for now, a good rule of thumb is to warm up and spend half your session vocalising on scales and spend the other half of the session singing along to backing tracks, Karaoke videos or to the radio, etc. Always remember not to sing higher than you can safely and comfortably.
+If you feel pain or discomfort in the throat often a tickle in the throat, stop and lower your pitch and your volume.

 Leave a Comment